 - medical records, and/or

-- expert medical testimony linking the falling hazard to the plaintiff’s injury
+- expert medical testimony linking the falling hazard to your injury

-One of the advantages plaintiffs have in this day and age is that nearly every public place is under video surveillance.
-And nearly everyone has smartphones that can take photos and video.
+One of the advantages you have in this day and age is that nearly every public place is under video surveillance.
+Plus nearly everyone has smartphones that can take photos and video.
 This visual evidence of the accident scene can often be the key to winning a slip and fall lawsuit.

-Specifically, dangerous surfaces and conditions may arise when landowners and tenants fail to take the following preventative and remedial measures:
+Specifically, dangerous surfaces and conditions may arise when landowners and tenants fail to take the following preventative and remedial measures.
+Examples are to: